inside.ewu.edu

 Pre-requisites: PSYC 588, PSYC 592, admission to graduate counseling program.

-This course reviews current foundations, conceptualizations, and interventions for trauma-informed counselors.
+Reviews current foundations, conceptualizations, and interventions for trauma-informed counselors.
 Topics include assessment and diagnosis, individual and community resiliency, types and causes of trauma, neuroscience of trauma, and vicarious trauma of clinicians.
 Multicultural and ethical considerations are addressed throughout.
-Instruction will be delivered via dyadic lecture, experiential activities, large and small group discussion, and role plays.
+Instruction is delivered via dyadic lecture, experiential activities, large and small group discussion, and role plays.

 PSYC 548.
 COUNSELING CHILDREN AND ADOLESCENTS.
 4 Credits.